-5.4.2.1 Trading Halt due to Technical Reasons (Technical Halt)
+5.3.2.1 Trading halt due to technical reasons (Technical halt)

 Used when the system experiences technical errors.
-All order books are set in a stop state.
-Technical disruptions are regulated in the Exchange Rules.
+All affected order books are set in a stop state.
+Technical disruptions are regulated in NMR and BMR.

-When technical halt occurs, the following applies:
+When a technical halt occurs, the following applies:

-- Automatic order matching ceases - When transitioning into technical halt state all Quotes and any Request for Quotes are cancelled - Orders other than quotes placed on the order book before the trading suspension normally remain open and can be cancelled by users throughout the halt phase. - Placement of new orders or changes to orders are not permitted - Manual trades may not be reported. - RfQ is not allowed.
+- Automatic order matching ceases.

+- When transitioning into technical halt state all Quotes and any Request for Quotes are cancelled but orders stay in the book.

+- Placement of new orders or changes to orders is not permitted, however an order may be cancelled from the order book.

+- Manual trades may not be reported.

+- RfQ is not allowed.